russellgordon/ics3u-s2-2023-24/src/site/notes/Concepts/Introduction to Interactive Apps.md

 Finally, we need to show the output from the `squared` computed property.

-You might think that we could just do waht is shown below – note that old code is in grey – new code is in light blue:
+You might think that we could just do what is shown below – note that old code is in grey – new code is in light blue:

 ![Screenshot 2023-11-14 at 1.39.31 PM.png|undefined](/img/user/Media/Screenshot%202023-11-14%20at%201.39.31%E2%80%AFPM.png)